TiagoBsCastro/CCToolkit/docs/source/examples.rst

     cosmo_calc = CosmologyCalculator(params, power_spectrum=[k, Pk])
     dndlnM = cosmo_calc.dndlnM(M, 0)

 Notice that simulations frequently ignores the radiation contribution.
-As we use camb as out backend for the ``CosmologyCalculator``, we can not produce a background without radiation.
+As we use camb as our backend for the ``CosmologyCalculator``, we can not produce a background without radiation.
 However, we can make its contribution insignificant setting the CMB temperature today to an unrealistic low value.

 .. code-block:: python